 A plan that offers long term savings and insurance in one premium.

 When you purchase a life insurance plan, you are entering into an agreement with the insurance company that they will pay your nominees a particular amount of money when a claim is made.
-For this purpose, you need to pay them regularly until a claim is made.
+For this purpose, you need to pay a certain sum regularly until a claim is made.
 This payment is known as ‘the premium’.

 Here are nine aspects of life insurance premiums you must know about:

 The life insurance premium payment has to be made in advance.
 The insurer provides cash, check, Demand Draft (DD), and online payment options.
-The Insurance Regulatory and Development Authority (IRDA) has set the cash payment limit to INR 50,000.
+The Insurance Regulatory and Development Authority (IRDA) has set the cash payment limit to ₹50,000.

 Insurance providers often offer discounts on the premium.
 It depends on the mode of payment and the amount of the sum assured.
 You can get more information regarding this by contacting your insurer.